 B visas are the most common visas applied for by citizens of foreign countries.
 This “visitor” visa is a non-immigrant visa for those desiring to enter the U.S. temporarily for business (B-1).
 The B-1 visa is a very practical visa, because it allows for all the following activities: attending business meetings, purchasing property, negotiating and signing contracts, gathering and filling orders, completing market surveys, litigating, undertaking independent research, attending conferences, seminars or conventions or short training courses and buying equipment.
 It can also be combined with tourism.
 Sometimes the visa which is granted is a B-1/B-2 (tourist visa) which allows for a mix of both.

 Except in very limited circumstances, the B-2 visa application is submitted at a U.S. consulate or embassy abroad.
 Steve Maggi specializes in preparing the applicant for the consular interview, by assessing the unique situation of the applicant and assisting them in preparation for their interview with a consular officer.
 Scrutiny has risen exponentially in the past few years and a higher percentage of B-2 visa applicants are being rejected.
 That is why preparing for the interview with an experienced attorney is recommended.
-Please see the following link for visa refusal rates to gauge how difficult it is to get the visa in your home country.

 Except in very limited circumstances, the B visa application is submitted at a U.S. consulate or embassy abroad.
 Steve Maggi specializes in preparing application packets for clients, filling out all forms, and assessing the unique situation of the applicant and assisting them in preparation for their interview with a consular officer.
 Scrutiny has risen exponentially in the past few years and a higher percentage of B-2 visa applicants are being rejected.